RyanSoto/PokeDasher/README.md

 ## To do
 ~Need to figure out using map for collision~

+More direction for idiots

+Mouse clicks for interactions

+Able to kill npc's

 D-pad for touch controls

 Messsage how to close phone after order is done